ARPANET: Growth and evolution

-Software and protocols
+Networking evolution

 IMP functionality

 Because it was never a goal for the ARPANET to support IMPs from vendors other than BBN, the IMP-to-IMP protocol and message format were not standardized.
 However, the IMPs did nonetheless communicate amongst themselves to perform link-state routing, to do reliable forwarding of messages, and to provide remote monitoring and management functions to ARPANET's Network Control Center.
-Initially, each IMP had a 6-bit identifier, and supported up to 4 hosts, which were identified with a 2-bit index.
+Initially, each IMP had a 6-bit identifier and supported up to 4 hosts, which were identified with a 2-bit index.
 An ARPANET host address, therefore, consisted of both the port index on its IMP and the identifier of the IMP, which was written with either port/IMP notation or as a single byte; for example, the address of MIT-DMG (notable for hosting development of Zork) could be written as either 1/6 or 70.
 An upgrade in early 1976 extended the host and IMP numbering to 8-bit and 16-bit, respectively.

 In addition to primary routing and forwarding responsibilities, the IMP ran several background programs, titled TTY, DEBUG, PARAMETER-CHANGE, DISCARD, TRACE, and STATISTICS.
 These were given host numbers in order to be addressed directly and provided functions independently of any connected host.
 For example, "TTY" allowed an on-site operator to send ARPANET packets manually via the teletype connected directly to the IMP.

 1822 protocol

 The starting point for host-to-host communication on the ARPANET in 1969 was the 1822 protocol, which defined the transmission of messages to an IMP.
 The message format was designed to work unambiguously with a broad range of computer architectures.
 An 1822 message essentially consisted of a message type, a numeric host address, and a data field.
 To send a data message to another host, the transmitting host formatted a data message containing the destination host's address and the data message being sent, and then transmitted the message through the 1822 hardware interface.
 The IMP then delivered the message to its destination address, either by delivering it to a locally connected host, or by delivering it to another IMP.
-When the message was ultimately delivered to the destination host, the receiving IMP would transmit a Ready for Next Message (RFNM) acknowledgement to the sending, host IMP.
+When the message was ultimately delivered to the destination host, the receiving IMP would transmit a Ready for Next Message (RFNM) acknowledgment to the sending, host IMP.